-This lovely spacious home was built circa 1910 and though alterations have been made over the years to accommodate its use as student housing, the downstairs rooms of the home retain their original character.
+This lovely spacious home was built circa 1910 and though alterations were made over the years to accommodate its use as student housing, the downstairs rooms of the home long retained their original character.
 The architectural style is a bit difficult to assess, but it is likely a Craftsman, considering its wide roof overhanging the generous porch with its solid columns.

 This was the longtime home of Olla Mack.
 Olla’s husband Winfred, a well-known bacteriologist, veterinarian and professor at Cornell University in New York, accepted a position at the University of Nevada and the Macks moved to Reno the end of 1906.
 Mack suffered from tuberculosis and believed the dry climate would be better for his health.
 The Macks lived on 6th Street, then moved to the Lake Street house.
 Dr. Mack continued to distinguish himself and became the Nevada State Veterinarian.
 Olla participated in many women’s groups and hosted numerous local social events in her beautiful home at the base of the campus.